PacktPublishing/Hands-On-Artificial-Intelligence-for-Banking/README.md

 | 7 and 9  |   Neo4j Community Version                                                            |  Ubuntu                             |

-### Discount code
-You can use this discount code (RSOPS-20P-Sharadar-bk) to get 20% of on the paid Quandl subscriptions required to execute the codes in this book.
-(Courtesy of the author, Jeffrey Ng, CFA.)

 We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
 [Click here to download it](https://static.packt-cdn.com/downloads/9781788830782_ColorImages.pdf).